Simulation Study of the Space Charge Limit in Heavy-ion Synchrotrons: Error Resonances in the Broken-symmetry Lattice

 \section{Error Resonances in the Broken-symmetry Lattice}

 Let us now turn our attention to the actual machine layout, where two superconducting, ``cold'' quadrupole magnets in the extraction region are replaced by normal-conducting, ``warm'' counterparts.
 These are required to sustain inevitable beam loss expected during slow extraction of the beam.
 As normal-conducting magnets they are operated at room temperature which prevents quenching issues if they heat up due to particle loss.
 In comparison to the cold magnets the warm magnets reach a lower local field gradient.
 To supply the same integral focusing strength, the warm magnets are designed with an increased length of \SI{1.76}{\meter} which is more than \SI{0.5}{\meter} longer compared to their shorter cold counterparts.
-The ``warm'' lattice configuration therefore becomes subject to $\beta$-beating which breaks the sixfold symmetry of the cold ring layout.
+This lattice configuration with warm quadrupole magnets therefore becomes subject to $\beta$-beating, and the sixfold symmetry of the all-cold quadrupole magnets ring layout is broken.

 The two warm quadrupole magnets are located next to each other in one of the six straight sections.
 The $\beta$-beat can be reduced by choosing an optimal ratio between their individual currents and the general (cold) quadrupole families.
 By additionally powering two adjacent corrector quadrupole magnets enclosing the warm quadrupole magnets, the $\beta$-beat can be further reduced \cite{davidtwocorr}.
-The standard deviation of the warm quadrupole induced $\beta$-beat around an otherwise ideal machine can thus be considerably brought down, reaching a residual level of less than $2\%$.
-The influence of space charge on the correction set-up deserves a thorough analysis and will be subject of a separate publication.
+The standard deviation of the warm-quadrupole-induced $\beta$-beat around an otherwise ideal machine can thus be considerably brought down, reaching a residual level of less than $2\%$.
+The influence of space charge on this correction set-up deserves a thorough analysis and will be subject of a separate publication.

-Here it may suffice to demonstrate that mainly the quadrupole stop-bands remain in the corrected warm scenario (besides the Montague resonance).
-Beam loss results of FFSC Simulations for the $\beta$-beat minimised set-up are depicted in the tune diagram in Fig.~\ref{fig: warm corrected lattice}.
-For each simulated working point the colour represents the predicted amount of particles lost, ranging from low loss figures in yellow to intolerably high figures in dark violet.
+Here it may suffice to demonstrate that mainly the quadrupole stop-bands remain in the corrected warm quadrupole scenario (besides the Montague resonance).
+Beam loss results of FFSC simulations for the $\beta$-beat minimised set-up are depicted in the tune diagram in Fig.~\ref{fig: warm corrected lattice}.
+For each simulated working point the colour represents the predicted amount of particles lost across the injection plateau of \SI{1}{\second} or 160'000 turns length, ranging from low loss figures in yellow to intolerably high figures in dark violet.
 The black contour encloses the good tune region with less than $5\%$ beam loss.

 In the following we consider the uncompensated broken-symmetry scenario, before the remainder of the paper largely assumes the warm quadrupole perturbation to be perfectly compensated by using the symmetric SIS100 lattice.
 For now, the induced quadrupolar resonance serves us to investigate the impact of the space charge model on the affiliated stop-band prediction.